Series 6 Episode 6 Katie Beck, Gum-Dip Theatre

 New Partnership with KSU Peace and Conflict Studies & Center for Pan-African Culture: Race & Democracy in NEO

 KSU Peace and Conflict Studies & Center for Pan-African Culture (with funding support from Mark Lewine): The Growing Democracy Project is partnering with Dr. Shemariah Arki, interim director of the Center for Pan African Culture (CPAC), and Dr. Anuj Gurung, School of Peace and Conflict Studies (SPCS) Post-Doctoral Fellow on a new series: Race & Democracy in Northeast Ohio.
 We will focus on anti-Black and anti-Asian racism and racialized politics in Northeast Ohio.
-The series will include a 10-episode podcast series focused specifically on…
+The series will include a 10-episode podcast series focused…

 50th Episode & Series 1 Finale!